verbsteam/nouns-fork-spec/spec.md

 - `sendETH(to, amount)`
   - sends ETH to the provided address, which would be the fork DAO's treasury.
+  - can only be called by the DAO governor contract.
 - `sendERC20(to, amount)`
   - sends ERC20 tokens to the provided address, which would be the fork DAO's treasury.
+  - can only be called by the DAO governor contract.

 ### NounsDAOForkEscrow